ss-prady/ss-prady/README.md

 # 👋 Hello there!
 I'm Pradyuman.

 Welcome to my GitHub profile!
-I'm a curious explorer at the intersection of **systems programming**, **quantum computing**, and **Indian Knowledge Systems**.
+I'm a curious explorer at the intersection of **systems programming**, **quantum computing**, and **Machine Learning**.
 I love learning by doing and sharing knowledge along the way.

 ---